 Throughout the two weeks we had a lot of the company staff popping in, interested to see what we were doing, and a few giving presentations on what their roles were and how they fit into the company, it was very interesting to learn about some of the things you generally wouldn’t think of with a supply chain (one of the main functions of the company, as you can probably gather by now).

 For most of the second week we were tasked with setting up automated testing with an application called UFT, where we set up the application to run repetitive tasks, one of which being making an account and booking a flight on a website with different data in each iteration (for example, Person A would make an account with their own name and details then book a flight, Person B would make an account with their own name and details then book a different flight, etc.) It was a very cool exercise, and I look forward to more of it if I do make it through.

 There were a couple of the company staff that spent most of the 2 weeks sitting in on the program and observing our progress, and they seemed to be very impressed with how we went and said they’d be aiming to let us all know whether or not we made the cut by the end of the upcoming week so if I do know by then you will all be definitely hearing about it.
 If I am successful I will be starting sometime in April so I’m very excited to find out.

-Well, that’s all I have to say for this week.
-See you all in next week’s update and thanks for following the development of King of Shadows.
+Anyway that’s all I have to share for this week, see you all in next week’s update and thanks for following the development of King of Shadows.